navinfeb15/100-days-of-code/Day-40/README.md

 # Flight Deals  Finder

+## New Functionality

+A new functionality has been added to this script.
+The functionality is designed to get users'  email addresses, store them in the  Google Sheet, and then email them price changes in flight tickets.
+This feature can be useful for users who want to be notified of price changes in real-time and take advantage of the best deals.

+To use this feature, follow these steps:

+1. Add a new column to the Google Sheet named "Email".

+2. Enter the email addresses of users who want to receive notifications in the "Email" column.

+3. Update the  `config.json`  file with your  Gmail address  and password.

+4. Run the script with the following command:
+    ```
+    python main.py --email
+    ```

+The script will search for the cheapest flights to each city in the Google Sheet and compare the prices to the threshold value.
+If the price is below the threshold, the script will send an  email notification  to all email addresses listed in the "Email" column.

+Note: This feature requires authentication with your  Gmail  account.
+Please ensure that you have enabled "Less secure app access" in your  Gmail account  settings.

+---

 This script searches for the cheapest flights to cities in a  Google Sheet  and sends notifications when the price drops below a certain threshold.

 ## Getting Started